Cotton Agronomics

 River Cleaning & Deepening

-COTAAP stepped in with a mission to revive this lost resource.
-Through extensive cleaning and deepening of the riverbed, the Dheku river was brought back to life.
-Today, the river once again holds water beyond the monsoon months, supporting irrigation and replenishing groundwater for the village.
+COTAAP restored the river through systematic cleaning and deepening of the riverbed.
+Today, the Dheku holds water beyond the monsoon, supporting irrigation and recharging groundwater for the village.

 De-Risking Marginal Farmers